 Photo credit: International Medical Corps UK

-Funding for this research is made possible through our Research for Health in Humanitarian Crises (R2HC) programme, which is supported by the UK Department for International Development (DFID), Wellcome, and the National Institute for Health Research (NIHR).
+Funding for this research is made possible through our Research for Health in Humanitarian Crises (R2HC) programme, which is supported by the UK Foreign, Commonwealth and Development Office (FCDO), Wellcome, and the National Institute for Health Research (NIHR).

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows